Wirtschaftswunder

 The Volkswagen Beetle was an icon of post-war West German reconstruction.
 The pictured example is a one-off version manufactured to celebrate the production of a million cars of the type.

-The Wirtschaftswunder (/de/, "economic miracle"), also known as the Miracle on the Rhine, was the rapid reconstruction and development of the economies of West Germany and Austria after World War II.
+The Wirtschaftswunder (/de/, lit. 'economic miracle'), also known as the Miracle on the Rhine, was the rapid reconstruction and development of the economies of West Germany and Austria after World War II.
 The expression was first used to refer to this phenomenon by The Times in 1950.

 Beginning with the replacement of the Reichsmark with the Deutsche Mark in 1948 as legal tender (the Schilling was similarly re-established in Austria), a lasting era of low inflation and rapid industrial growth was overseen by the government led by West German Chancellor Konrad Adenauer and his Minister of Economics, Ludwig Erhard, who went down in history as the "father of the West German economic miracle".
-In Austria, efficient labor practices led to a similar period of economic growth.
+In Austria, efficient labour practices led to a similar period of economic growth.

 The era of economic growth raised West Germany and Austria from total wartime devastation to developed nations in modern Europe.
 At the founding of the European Common Market in 1957, West Germany's economic growth stood in contrast to the struggling conditions at the time in the United Kingdom.